MontiCore/EmbeddedMontiArc/README.md

     }
 }
 ```
 In this example only one candidate was added to the model.
-The double FullyConnected layer at the and are given by the
+The double FullyConnected layer at the end are given by the
 algorithm and is explained in more detail in the corresponding thesis.

 ### Default Block